Top 12 Difference between Private and Public Administration & Similarities

 11. Economic Interests

-On the flip side, the efficiency and competence of the administration of a private organization are established on how the administration can increase the financial goals of the organization.
+On the flip side, the efficiency and competence of the administration of a private organization are established by how the administration can increase the financial goals of the organization.
 In contrast, public organizations may be less competent because their employees are not predominantly motivated by financial improvement.

 12. Freedom of Action